UI functionalities and features

 User User button

-Right from the Application Switcher button you will find the User button with your username.
-Clicking it will open up a context menu with commands related to your account settings.
+Right from the Application Switcher button you find the User button with your username.
+Clicking it opens a context menu with commands related to your account settings.

 Other buttons/ information may be available in the top bar depending on the application and the page being displayed.